reednel/aag/README.md

 ## Contributions, Questions, Issues, and Feedback

-Users interested in expanding functionalities in MiNAA are welcome to do so.
+Users interested in expanding functionalities in this repository are welcome to do so.
 Issues reports are encouraged through Github's [issue tracker](https://github.com/reednel/aag/issues).
 See details on how to contribute and report issues in [CONTRIBUTING.md](https://github.com/reednel/aag/blob/master/CONTRIBUTING.md).

 ## License

-MiNAA is licensed under the [MIT](https://opensource.org/licenses/MIT) licence.
+This repository is licensed under the [MIT](https://opensource.org/licenses/MIT) licence.